 1. Clean gutters and check for leaks.
 Clean out any leaves or debris that may have accumulated in the gutters.
 Check to make sure the downspout directs water away from the foundation, and add extensions if necessary to keep the water away from your house.
+You might also want to consider hiring Residential Foundation Repair Services to check your home’s foundation.
 It’s also a good plan to install gutter guards.
 These will protect your gutters from clogging and ensure that water does not accumulate on the roof.

 2. Replace roof shingles.
 It’s no fun waking up to water dripping from your roof, and the significant cost of repairs can cause major headaches.
-Check for roof damage, including missing shingles, leaks, and general aging, as soon as possible after the snow melts.
+Check for roof damage that may require immediate roof repair services by a professional such as Clarkesville roofer, including missing shingles, leaks, and general aging, as soon as possible after the snow melts.
 Shingles that are cracked or loose need to be replaced.

 3. Repair concrete.
 Ice can do serious damage to cement and exterior walkways around your home.
 Inspect concrete for shifting cement or for cracks, which should be filled with caulk or concrete crack filler.